Apply to vote by proxy

 All completed forms can be:

-- Returned by hand to the Town Hall, Katharine Street, Croydon CR9 1DE.
+- returned by hand or post to the Electoral Registration Officer, Town Hall, Katharine Street, Croydon CR9 1DE